keymanapp/help.keyman.com/developer/engine/android/17.0/KMManager/setHTMLBanner.md

 ## Description
 When suggestions aren't available for a keyboard, an HTML banner is displayed instead.
-Use this method to specify the HTMl content to display in the banner to theme your keyboard app.
+Use this method to specify the HTML content to display in the banner to theme your keyboard app.

 Note: This needs to be updated whenever the keyboard is reloaded, so call this in `SystemKeyboard.onInitializeInterface(()`.